 And, worse yet, if you forget that they told you they will not eat a certain side dish, and you serve it to them every night of the week; they’ll feel like you weren’t listening to them!

-If you need more help with mealtime, or making healthier meals that your family will still eat, and not simply knowing what food kids will eat; then I encourage you to sign up for this 30 day challenge to simplify mealtime with kids!
+If you need more help with mealtime, or making healthier meals that your family will still eat, and not simply knowing what food kids will eat; then I encourage you to sign up for this 5 Day Bootcamp to simplify mealtime with kids!